Building Information Modelling Theory and Practice

 What about after uni?

 BIM uptake is growing worldwide and there is a clear demand for professionals with appropriate process knowledge and technological skills.
-In gaining this highly-advanced specialised knowledge at the forefront of industry requirements, you will be highly sought by construction, engineering and design organisations from across the built environment.
+In gaining this highly-advanced specialised knowledge at the forefront of industry requirements, you'll be highly-sought by construction, engineering and design organisations from across the built environment.

-After completing this course, you will be well-placed to progress to doctoral level study.
-Salford’s centre for Urban Processes, Resilient Infrastructure and Sustainable Environments (UPRISE) works across a range of subject areas to identify how we might design, deliver and experience cities differently, considering issues that impact at both the local and global level.
+After completing this course, you'll be well-placed to progress to doctoral level study.
+Our Centre for Urban Processes, Resilient Infrastructures and Sustainable (Built) Environments (UPRISE) works across a range of subject areas to identify how we might design, deliver and experience cities differently, considering issues that impact at both the local and global level.
+We currently offer research opportunities in applied buildings and energy, digital built environments, disaster resilience, infrastructure and smart urban futures.

 This course is extensively informed by collaboration between the university’s academics and industry partners from the built environment.
 Our experienced teaching team maintain strong links with the architecture, engineering and construction sectors, both local and international.